 If you have fallen in the cracks between hospital and home care, and desire to gain momentum in your recovery, but do not know where to start, this is where I can help.
 I will coach you and help you gain clarity on where you are currently in your recovery journey.

 I will help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome what’s stopping you from getting there.
 During coaching, I will also teach you the 10 steps to brain health for stroke survivors and guide you through each step with supporting interviews from experts and information that is based on the latest scientific research.

 Information about the gut and how a healthy gut is the first step to a healthy brain.
-And we will cover nutrition and the kind of food required for reducing fatigue.
+We will cover nutrition and the kind of food required to reduce fatigue.
 And there will also be a module on how to improve sleep and much, much more.

 It’s me Erica from the Jersey Shore, the jersey girl here.

 How are you Erica and welcome to the podcast.